What meal plan options are available?

-You can use meals at any of our three residential, all-you-care-to-eat dining locations: Pencader on Laird (North) Campus, Rodney Fresh Food Company on Academy Street, and Russell on East Campus.
+You can use meals at any of our three residential, all-you-care-to-eat dining locations: Pencader on Laird (North) Campus, Caesar Rodney Fresh Food Company on Academy Street, and Russell on East Campus.

 How do I know which locations are open and when?

-No. Meal plan funds are only redeemable at the on-campus UD Dining locations and cannot be used on Main Street or at any other off-campus restaurants.
+Can I use my meal plan off campus?No. University of Delaware meal plans are only redeemable at on-campus dining locations and cannot be used at eateries on Main Street or at any other off-campus restaurants.

-Can I view menus before entering the residential Dining Locations?
+Can I view menus before entering the residential dining locations?

 Yes.
-Daily menus for every residential dining location and can be viewed by selecting “Locations & Menus” tab on our CampusDish homepage.
+Daily menus for each residential dining location and can be viewed by visiting Locations & Menus.